unik-name/help-unikname/README.md

-# Unikname Solutions Hub
+# @unikname Hub

-**Unikname Solutions** secure your web and mobile apps against hacks and data theft.
+Official documentation for @unikname.

-> Official guides and documentation to use and integrate Unikname solutions, powered by VuePress.
+Guides and documentation to use and integrate Unikname solutions and to help you start working with @unikname as quickly as possible.
+Let's go!

 ## Development

+This documentation is powered by VuePress.

 ```
 git clone https://github.com/unik-name/docs.unik-name.com